Untitled

 This course is cumulative.
 What you will be learning in previous weeks is used in your next week’s assignment.
 It’s important to keep up with your assignments and not fall behind.

-• Unless you have emailed me before the assignment due datewith your reasons for not completing your assignment your grade will be reduced by 10 percentage points for each day that it is late.
-An example would be if your work was excellent and deserved 100%, but it was handed in unexcused 3 days late, the grade will be 70%.
+• Unless you have emailed me before the assignment due date with your reasons for not completing your assignment your grade will be reduced by 10 percentage points for each day that it is late.
+An example would be if your work was excellent and deserved 100%, but it was handed in unexcused 3 days late, the grade would be 70%.
 Assignment not submitted in will receive a 0.

 It is important that we communicate with one another.
-Email me atcln11150@ccv.vsc.edu or call me on my cell at 802-999-6922.
-I check my email Monday through Friday in the morning so I can assist with any problems that might occur.
-I accept calls during 11:00 am and 3:00 pm Tuesday through Friday.
-If these hours do not work with your schedule, then you can email me and we can set up a time that is convenient for you.
+Email me at cln11150@ccv.vsc.edu.
+I check my email Monday through Fridays in the morning so I can assist with any problems that might occur.
+If these hours do not work, you can email me and we can set up a time that is convenient for you.
 I want to help you achieve your personal and academic goals in this class and I am available to help.

 Assignment due dates: